In General > s.a. anomalous

 [and gravity]; Kholmetskii & Yarman EJP(07)

-[resolution of apparent paradoxes].
+[resolution of apparent paradoxes];

 Types and Examples > s.a.
 Centrifugal

-newtonian gravity [tidal]; Lorentz Force; self-force.
+Force; friction; newtonian gravity [tidal];

 * Pseudoforces: Fictitious

-forces that arise when one uses non-inertial frames of reference; Examples
+forces that arise when one uses non-inertial frames of reference; Examples are

-and, in Einstein's view, the force of gravity.
+the Coriolis force (velocity-dependent), and, in Einstein's view, the force of gravity.

-@ Special forces: Dolgov PRP(99) [long-range]; Lynden-Bell Obs(00)ap [preserving
+@ Other special types: Dolgov PRP(99) [long-range]; Lynden-Bell Obs(00)ap [preserving

 the magnitude of a vector]; Vallejo mp/06 [inertial].